-Dance drop off at 11am; complete science project with little one (3 weeks in!); practice her presentation; grab a snack; help teen with hair and lashes for spring concert; get little one and myself ready to go watch concert; grab dinner with family, start kids’ laundry (at 10pm!) so I can finish it before the end of Dance completion season banquet tomorrow.
+Dance drop off at 11am; complete science project with little one (3 weeks in!); practice her presentation; grab a snack; help teen with hair and lashes for spring concert; get little one and me ready to go watch concert; grab dinner with family, start kids’ laundry (at 10pm!) so I can finish it before the end of Dance completion season banquet tomorrow.
 Finalize science project folder and practice presentation again; finish laundry; have breakfast; do my teen’s hair and lashes for second show…breathe!
-Look fab for banquet (with 5 hours of sleep); pick up teen to head to banquet; arrive at banquet, smile, put on a good attitude, and get a much deserved mimosa!
+Look fab for banquet (with 5 hours of sleep); pick up teen to head to a banquet; arrive at a banquet, smile, put on a good attitude, and get a much-deserved mimosa!
 Tired yet?
 Sound familiar?
 That’s me this past weekend.

 And just when I was thinking motherhood is overwhelming, exhausting and sometimes a thankless job, this happened:

 Yes, motherhood can be overwhelming and exhausting but it’s also the most fulfilling experience.
-And every so often, our little ones remind us that’s it’s the best job in the world with unsolicited, tear jerking and heartwarming gestures.
+And every so often, our little ones remind us that’s it’s the best job in the world with unsolicited, tear-jerking and heartwarming gestures.

 It’s in these moments that we pause and remember why we dedicate every waking moment of our lives to our children.

 Celebrating Mother’s Day once a year is a lovely gesture and we love and appreciate it.
 But taking a cue from our little ones, we’re reminded that moms deserve to be honored at any time during the year for all the hats they wear and sacrifices they make for their children and families.
-They’re chauffeurs, chefs, referees, house keepers, personal assistants, organizers, therapists, nurses, and much more.
+They’re chauffeurs, chefs, referees, housekeepers, personal assistants, organizers, therapists, nurses, and much more.
 In a nutshell, they’re the COOs of their families who make sure everything runs smoothly.

 Over the past 5 years (can you believe it’s been that long!) we’ve celebrated and honored gapmuse moms with humor (who can forget our mom who sent her kids to school with empty lunch boxes! :-)), appreciation, ideas on how to take care of themselves, and more.